 |Stage 1||Stage 2||Stage 3||Stage 4|

-May features graduation activities, but is otherwise unscheduled time.
-This period may be used to complete graduation requirements in exceptional circumstances but is subject to approval by Medical Student Education.
+May features graduation activities but is otherwise unscheduled time to prepare for graduation and prepare to transition into residency.
+This period may be used to complete graduation requirements only in exceptional circumstances subject to approval by Medical Student Education deans.

-Students must schedule all Required Rotations during this part of the scheduling process.
+Students must schedule all Required Clinical Rotations during this part of the scheduling process (see information above for required clinical rotations by class year).

 While scheduling required rotations, students have the opportunity to designate priority periods to protect for vacation time.
 During elective scheduling, students can use any unscheduled time for vacation or flexible time for rescheduling rotations.
 There is no single optimal placement of vacation time; times should fit each student’s schedule as it develops.
 Protecting rotations for vacation time as a placeholder for possible “away” rotations or special electives that have not yet been approved or scheduled is not recommended.